MartinSoto/docker-kafka-manager/README.md

 Docker image for [Kafka Manager](https://github.com/yahoo/kafka-manager).

-Optimized for space and based on the standard Java 8 image.
+Optimized for space and based on the [official Java 8 image](https://hub.docker.com/_/java/).